-The growth in e-commerce, coupled with the niche that Etsy has carved out, makes it a compelling investment despite the stock being at all-time highs.
+The growth in e-commerce, coupled with the niche that Etsy has carved out, makes it a compelling investment despite the stock being expensive.
 Etsy has demonstrated that it can grow naturally along with making acquisitions that can meaningfully impact the balance sheet.
-Management is remaining cautious due to the economic climate but is continuing to deliver significant growth with a long term focus, which should reward investors.
+The e-commerce firm is continuing to deliver significant growth with a long term focus, which should reward investors.
 Etsy appears to be an attractive investment, and a dollar-cost averaging approach could be employed in order to spread the cost basis and mitigate any dips.

 Etsy does not pay a dividend.

 Who is Etsy’s CEO?Josh Silverman was appointed as CEO in 2017 and is also on the board of Shake Shack (NYSE: SHAK).